Nacdlow/nacdlow-portfolio/content/e-ink.md

 This is a program written in Python which pulls in data from the smart home system and displays it on the e-ink display.
 We used FontAwesome icons and converted them to bitmaps to support the display.

+This program uses our [Waveshare Driver Patch](/waveshare-driver-patch/) so the display is flipped upside-down, due to the space constriction in the 3D printed case.